bwgartner/datasciencecoursera/gettingandcleaningdata/assignment1/README.md

 	* which results in **10299** observations with **563** variables

 2. Subset the merged data (from the previous step) to only contain the *mean* and *standard deviation* measurements
-	* resulting in **10299** observations with **81** variables
+	* resulting in **10299** observations with **68** variables

-3. Apply description names to the activites (versus the simple numberic coded values from "activity\_labels.txt"
+3. Apply descriptive names to the activities (versus the simple numeric coded values from "activity\_labels.txt"

 4. Update the generic variable (column) names to descriptive values

-5. Create a summary data set from the previous step's output that averages each of the values for a given activity and subject
+5. Create an ordered (by subject number) summary data set from the previous step's output that computes the arithmetic mean for each of the values for a given activity and subject.
+It also slightly modified the variable (column names to include the "Mean-" prefix as noted in the the [CodeBook.md](./CodeBook.md) file.

-This codebook provides the following information about the resulting tidy data set:

-Information about the variables (including units!) in the data set not contained in the tidy data

-Information about the summary choices you made

-Information about the experimental study design you used